112 Comments

 The Russian bible does say scapegoat as well; however, they do add an asterisk stating it is Azelel

-Ginger Stockwell's avatar
+Ginger Jo Stockwell's avatar

 This is conversation on scripture that inspires me.
 I love your Sword of the Spirit dividing truth from error.
 So many Aha! moments here!!!